Thailand

 2. Appearance: Silver Light in a Blue Coat

-The Korat’s appearance is one of the most distinctive in the cat world — not dramatic or exotic, but quietly, deeply beautiful in a way that reveals itself more fully the longer you look.
+The Korat’s appearance is distinctive — not dramatic or exotic, but quietly beautiful in a way that reveals itself more fully the longer you look.

 The Coat